FLSA STATUS: Non-Exempt

 • Communicate and use interpersonal skills to interact with coworkers, supervisor, the general public, etc. to sufficiently exchange or convey information and to receive work direction

-• Ensure compliance with applicable federal, state, and local laws, rules, and regulations
+• Ensure compliance with applicable federal, state, and local laws, rules, and regulations and statutory requirements

 • Convey excellent oral and written communication